“I am inclined to pursue subject matters that are socially relevant to the Latin-American context I live in.”

 Finding your subject matter.
 I think there are many great photographers out there, but not much being addressed.
 For me it was acknowledging what I was photographing; that is, really thinking how and why I direct my camera to something and becoming truly obsessed with it.
 That has shaped my “style” and what I photograph.

-Alejandro Cartagena, what do you consider to be the axis of your work?
+What do you consider to be the axis of your work?

 Technically it is shaped by the use of film cameras and my post production treatment of the images.
 I try to use a standard color palette and printing is done on one type of paper only.
 Conceptually I am inclined to pursue subject matters that are socially relevant to the Latin-American context I live in.